Hand-held Calculators

 Four-function.

-One of the first hand-held calculators, output printed on paper tape.
+One of the first hand-held calculators.

 Sharp EL-8